openfisca/extension-template/.conda/README.md

 - A fully automatic in CI that publish to an "openfisca" channel.
 See below for more information.
 - A more complex for Conda-Forge.

-We use both for openfisca-core but only _openfisca channel_ for _country-template_.
+We use both for openfisca-core but only _openfisca channel_ for _extension-template_.

 ## Automatic upload